-Use these items when organizing your regular carpet maintenance program, choosing the right cleaning system and cleaning frequency to maintain your carpet.
+Use these items when organizing your regular carpet maintenance program.
+In fact, choosing the right cleaning system and frequency to maintain your carpet.

 A Structured Maintenance Plan

-Helps make vacuuming and cleaning carpet more efficient
+Help make vacuuming and cleaning carpet more efficient.

 Work with good spotting products for daily spotting.